SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/1password-source.md

 To resolve these errors:
 - Make sure the Base URL matches your domain.
 - Make sure correct API Token is used to configure the source.
-- If you're still seeing the `401 Unauthorized error` in the **Status** column, regenerate the API Token by following [these Authentication steps](#authentication) and then updating the API Token for the source.
+- If you're still seeing the `401 Unauthorized error` in the **Status** column, regenerate the API Token by following [these configuration steps](#vendor-configuration) and then updating the API Token for the source.

 ## FAQ